 Are you outlining clear and challenging paths for your team?

 No one wants to feel stuck in their career.
 Each member of your team should understand the career path they can expect to follow in your optical practice.
-Setting individual goals and career advancement opportunities will help keep everyone motiviated.
+Setting individual goals and career advancement opportunities will help keep everyone motivated.
 One example is to outline how each team member is contributing to your overall practice goal.
 An employee who feels like they are moving forward within a practice is less likely to leave.
 Plus, it allows everyone to align their goals and work together towards the same outcome.

 Are you paying attention to individual needs?